aslepyan/CompressiveTactileSubsampling/README.md

 ### Data folders
 Download each data folder and put it into the current directory of `Subsampling_Code`.
 Each data folder is explained below.
+* `Subsampling_Data` is the folder for the data folders of the 30 daily objects;
+* `Projectile_Data` is the data folder for the application of detecting the bouncing tennis ball (the projectile);
 * `Deformation_Data` is the data folder for the application of detecting deformable objects;
+* `Rotator_Data` is the data folder for the application of the rotator;
 * `insole_data` is the data folder for the demo of the insole;
-* `Projectile_Data` is the data folder for the application of detecting the bouncing tennis ball (the projectile);
-* `ricochet_angle_data` is the data folder for the demo of determining the angles of incidence of ricochet;
+* `ricochet_angle_data` is the data folder for the demo of determining the angles of incidence of ricochet.
-* `Rotator_Data` is the data folder for the application of the rotator;
-* `Subsampling_Data` is the folder for the data folders of the 30 daily objects.

 ### Hardware
 The PCB design files are located in the `PCB` folder.
 These files are designed in KiCAD and contain the schematic and layout for readout board (`PCB Files Readout Board`) and the 32x32 tactile sensor array (`PCB Files Tactile Sensor Array`).